Sanchitp990/Course/Web Development/Front-End Development/HTML/Chapter-00 Introduction/Chapter-00_Introduction.md

 # Chapter - 00 | HTML Introduction
 ## Overview

 In this tutorial you will see a introduction to HTML this tutorial contains topic such as:

 - HTML Introduction
   - What is HTML
 - HTML Syntax
   - Explanation of above HTML document
+- History HTML

 ## HTML Introduction
 ### What is HTML